-Previously, I served as a Postdoctoral Researcher with the University of Central Florida (May-July 2021) and as a Visiting Assistant Professor in International Studies at Centre College (August 2019-July 2021) where I instructed courses in Comparative Politics, International Relations, Research Design, National and International Security, African Politics, and Global Health.
+Previously, I served as a Postdoctoral Researcher with the University of Central Florida (May-July 2021) working on several projects related to the human right to water and sanitation and was a Visiting Assistant Professor in International Studies at Centre College (August 2019-July 2021) where I instructed courses in Comparative Politics, International Relations, Research Design, National and International Security, African Politics, Child Soldiering, and Global Health.

-In addition to my research on child soldiering and civilian victimization in conflict, my ongoing research projects include addressing questions on rebel financing and conflict dynamics private military/security companies (PMSCs) and civil war, civil-military relations and prospects for democratization or democratic backsliding, and terrorism and counterterrorism effectiveness.
-To date, my research has been published or is forthcoming in outlets such as African Security, Africa Spectrum, Civil Wars, Conflict Management and Peace Science, the Commonwealth Journal of International Affairs, Democratization, European Journal of International Relations, International Studies Quarterly, Small Wars & Insurgencies, and Third World Quarterly.
-I also aim to contribute to several academic/policy outlets such as The Conversation, Duck of Minerva, Political Violence at a Glance, and War on the Rocks.
+In addition to my research on human security and militant behavior in conflict, my ongoing projects focus on private military and security companies (PMSCs), civil-military relations and prospects for democratization or democratic backsliding, maritime terrorism, and counterterrorism effectiveness.
+To date, my research has been published or is forthcoming in outlets such as African Security, Africa Spectrum, the British Journal of Politics & International Relations, Civil Wars, Conflict Management and Peace Science, the Commonwealth Journal of International Affairs, Democratization, the European Journal of International Relations, International Studies Quarterly, Small Wars & Insurgencies, Third World Quarterly, and Water.
+I also aim to contribute to several academic/policy outlets such as The Conversation, Duck of Minerva, the Modern War Institute, the Combatting Terrorism Center, Political Violence at a Glance, and War on the Rocks.

 I hold a B.A.
 (2008) in Political Science, MPA with a concentration on public management (2010), M.A. and Graduate Certificate in International Conflict Management and Resolution with a focus on International Security (2013) from the University of North Carolina Wilmington, and a Graduate Certificate in Intelligence and National Security (2018) from the University of Central Florida.